Revolutionary activity of Vladimir Lenin: Revolution and aftermath: 1905–1914

 Lenin had not wanted to return to the Russian Empire, fearing arrest.
 He changed his opinion when Tsar Nicholas II accepted a series of liberal reforms in his October Manifesto, with Lenin believing that these would protect him from the Okhrana.
-Thus, Lenin and his wife returned to Russia in cognito via Sweden and Finland, moving between different safe houses in St. Petersburg, from which he monitored events and wrote up many of his ideas on the progress of the revolution.
+Thus, Lenin and his wife returned to Russia incognito via Sweden and Finland, moving between different safe houses in St. Petersburg, from which he monitored events and wrote up many of his ideas on the progress of the revolution.
 He was invited to join the editorial board of Novaya Zhizn (New Life), a radical legal newspaper run by Maxim Gorky's wife M.F.
 Andreyeva, and used this as a vehicle to discuss issues facing the RSDLP.
 He encouraged the party to seek out a much wider membership, and also advocated the continual escalation of violent confrontation, believing both to be necessary for the revolution to succeed.
 However, after the armed Moscow Uprising failed, Lenin began to urge the party to stand in elections for the Duma, believing that this would raise the party's public profile.
 At a Bolshevik Congress in Tampere, Finland, Lenin first met young Bolshevik Joseph Stalin.
 He also changed his mind on the issue of the Mensheviks, and began calling for reconciliation between the party's two factions.
 Members of both groups met at the 4th Party Congress in Stockholm, Sweden in April 1906 where the Mensheviks condemned Lenin for supporting bank robberies and encouraging violence.
 The Congress resulted in the election of a new Central Committee comprising 7 Mensheviks and 3 Bolsheviks.

 A Bolshevik Centre was set up in Kuokkala, Grand Duchy of Finland, which was then a semi-autonomous part of the Empire, before the 5th RSDLP Congress was held in London in May 1907, where the Bolsheviks regained dominance within the party.
 However, as the Tsarist government disbanded the Second Duma and the Okhrana cracked down on revolutionaries, Lenin decided to flee Finland for Sweden, undertaking much of the journey by foot.
 From there, he made it to Switzerland.
 Alexander Bogdanov and other prominent Bolsheviks decided to relocate the Bolshevik Centre to Paris, France; although Lenin disagreed, he moved to the city in December 1908.
 Lenin disliked Paris, lambasting it as "a foul hole", and sued a motorist who knocked him off his bike while there.